illinois-ceesd/mirgecom/doc/running.rst

 General
 *******

-In general, we recommend running mirgecom with 1 MPI rank (= python process) per node.
+In general, we recommend running mirgecom with 1 MPI rank (= python process) per cluster node.
+For GPU execution, we recommend running with 1 MPI rank per GPU.
 Kernel execution will be parallelized automatically through pocl (either on CPU or GPU, depending on the options you selected and what is available on the system).